lawrencecpaulson/lawrencecpaulson.github.io/_posts/2021-10-13-Fib-example.md

   <span class="main">|</span> <span class="quoted"><span class="quoted">"<span class="free">fib</span> <span class="main">(</span>Suc <span class="main">(</span>Suc <span class="free"><span class="bound"><span class="entity">n</span></span></span><span class="main">)</span><span class="main">)</span> <span class="main">=</span> <span class="free">fib</span> <span class="free"><span class="bound"><span class="entity">n</span></span></span> <span class="main">+</span> <span class="free">fib</span> <span class="main">(</span>Suc <span class="free"><span class="bound"><span class="entity">n</span></span></span><span class="main">)</span>"</span></span>
 </pre>

-This looks natural enough except for the successor function, *Suc*, which is part of the definition of the natural numbers.
+This looks familiar enough except for the successor function, `Suc`, which is part of the definition of the natural numbers.
 Ugly perhaps but easy enough to get used to.
+The successor of $n$ is simply $n+1$.

 Facts about *fib* are typically proved by induction, and most of us know to match the induction principle to the form of the recursion: with two base cases (for 0 and 1) and an induction step that has induction hypotheses for each of the two recursive calls.
 We begin with a trivial example: